Languages of Malawi: Chichewa

 Chichewa is the most common language in the Central Region.
 It is understood by 97% of the population of the region.
-Other languages spoken in the region include Chitumbuka (in the districts of Kasungu, Nkhotakota and Ntchisi), Lomwe (mainly in Lilongwe), Yao and Sena.
+Other languages spoken in the region include Chitumbuka (in the districts of Kasungu, Nkhotakota and Ntchisi), Lomwe (mainly in Lilongwe and Dowa), Yao and Sena.
 Chichewa is also spoken in Southern Region of the country but the number of Chewas in the region is very low, as it is surpassed by other ethnic groups.
-The other languages spoken in the Central Region are Lomwe, Yao and Sena.
+The other languages spoken in the Central Region are Sena and Yao.

 Chichewa was originally called Chinyanja, until Banda changed the name soon after independence.
 Banda favoured Chichewa but removed it as official language along with Chitumbuka.
 He disregarded all other local languages of Malawi at the expense of promoting one language.
-He banned all languages of Malawi and burned all Chitumbuka curriculum books that were being taught in schools by pupils and students.
-Speaking other languages such as Chitumbuka was a crime in Nyasaland and Banda was criticized by many African leaders and kings around the world for such acts.
+He banned all languages of Malawi and burned all Chitumbuka curriculum books that were being taught in schools.
+Speaking any other languages including Chitumbuka was a crime in Nyasaland and Banda was criticized by many African leaders and kings around the world for such acts.
 When Bakili Muluzi took back the country in 1994 from Banda, the language policy was reversed and local languages were restored.
 However, the government of Malawi is still impartial as it has limited programs in other local languages of Malawi on its national radio and TV instead of promoting all or major languages.